ravi961/content-categorisation/README.md

 # Content Categorisation
- - Purpose: 1 - The Content Categorisation allows to classify the articles to nanoish and non-nanoish.
- 			2 - Search funtionallity on entities recognized from nanoish articles
+ - Purpose: The Content Categorisation allows to classify the articles to nanoish and non-nanoish.
+Also search funtionallity on entities recognized from nanoish articles
  - Getting source code: git@github.com:ravi961/content-categorisation.git

  - Run: to run:
- 	- install flash, python, numpy, pandas
+ 	- install python, numpy, pandas
  	- go to directory